jColeChanged/josh.meanings/README.md

 # josh.meanings

-Warning: Only the default pathway of GPU using EMD clustering using Arrow datasets has any testing or expectation of fitness for purpose.
-If you don't have data larger than memory which you want to cluster on a single machine using a GPU then this is not the k means clustering application for you.
+This is a program for computing k-means in Clojure.
+It is built to handle workloads which are medium data, which means they involve datasets which are too large to fit in memory, but not so large that the computation cannot be persisted to disk.

+Unlike most other K-means implementations we employ several techniques which lend themselves toward making this K-means implementation quite a bit faster than other implementations.

+1. We leverage memory mapping of the datasets.
+2. We do our distance calculations on the GPU.
+3. We implement initialization schemes from more recent research.

+> [!WARNING]
+> Currently, the default pathway of using the GPU for EMD clustering is implemented, but
+> contributors are needed to bring support for other distance functions.

 [![CircleCI](https://circleci.com/gh/jColeChanged/josh.meanings.svg?style=shield&circle-token=a4b905e7d28f1f397566185359251b3d7d959818)](https://app.circleci.com/pipelines/github/jColeChanged/josh.meanings?filter=main) [![Clojars Project](https://img.shields.io/clojars/v/org.clojars.joshua/josh.meanings.svg)](https://clojars.org/org.clojars.joshua/josh.meanings)

-A mean is a center of points.
-A means, a way of accomplishing that which is sought.
-Meaning, the latent concept vector that does not vary even though the words which express it might.
-This library though?
-The central idea behind it is to provide you a means of finding means so that you might come to know meanings through the process of repeatedly calculating means.

-This is a program for computing k-means in Clojure.
-It is built to handle workloads which involve datasets which are too large to fit in memory, but not so large that the computation cannot be persisted to disk.

 # Installation